Are research sites at their breaking point?

 • Easily visualize and track the financial health and revenue of a study

-In other words, a CTMS improves research site operations and workflow handoffs by acting as a single source of truth across research and finance teams.
+In other words, a CTMS improves research site operations, workflows and task hand offs by acting as a single source of truth across research, finance and leadership teams.

 Software alone isn’t enough to truly combat burnout in clinical research.
-The user-friendliness of health technologies — or rather, the lack thereof — can worsen staff burnout and turnover within clinical research, and endangers the ability of sites to deliver.
+The user-friendliness of health technologies – or rather, the lack thereof – can worsen staff burnout and turnover within clinical research, and endangers site productivity.

-To understand the importance of user-friendly technologies, consider what is at-risk without it:
+To understand the importance of easy-to-use technologies, consider these risks without it:

 Quality and safety

-Studies suggest that “clinicians who work in multiple care settings using disparate technologies may struggle with the differences in interface design, with adverse impact on patient safety.”4 In a world where research teams are working in many different systems, sub-par design can impede accurate data collection, adversely impact the precision of research, and ultimately, expose patients to unnecessary risk.
+Studies suggest that “clinicians who work in multiple care settings using disparate technologies may struggle with the differences in interface design, with adverse impact on patient safety.”4 In a world where research teams are working in many different systems, sub-par design can impede accurate data collection, adversely impact the precision of research and ultimately, expose individuals to unnecessary risk.

-Given the proliferation of various clinical technologies, site staff waste a significant portion of their valuable time on system trainings, when they could be focused on actual research.
-What use is buying any eClinical technology with all the bells and whistles, if these features are difficult to find, sync, and use?
+Given the proliferation of various clinical technologies, teams waste a significant portion of their valuable time on systems training when they could be focused on actual research.
+What is the use of buying any eClinical technology with all the bells and whistles if these features are difficult to find, sync and use?

 Optimal productivity